Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/installfest/installfest-intel.resource.md

 Macs come with an older version of Python, usually 2.7.x.
 However we will be using a version of Python 3 and we need to set up the Mac to use it.
 Thus we used homebrew to install it.

-Verify your terminal is using the correct version with `python --version`.
-If it is not using the correct version, perhaps you missed the step above about restarting your terminal.
-Try quitting your terminal and reopening it to see if that fixes it...If not, reach out to a classmate or instructor!

 #### PIP - Python's Package Installer Programm

 We also use a program called **pip** to install additional python packages we can then use in our programs.
 Pip was installed with Python 3

 #### Verification

 You can verify that it worked with the command `python --version` and see that it prints something like `Python 3.9.1`.
+If it is not using the correct version, perhaps you missed the step above about restarting your terminal.
+Try quitting your terminal and reopening it to see if that fixes it...If not, reach out to a classmate or instructor!

 You should also verify that `pip` is working with `pip --version` and it should be in a python3 folder and say something like `pip 20.3.1 from /usr/local/lib/python3.9/site-packages/pip (python 3.9)`